-Within the methodology, we have made the assumption that the risk to life from accidental fires within commercial property is negligible.
+Within the methodology, we have made the assumption that the risk to life from accidental fires within commercial property is as low as reasonably practicable.
 This assumption is based upon the stringent legislative requirements for protection systems within commercial property and our actions to ensure compliance with these requirements.

 Our existing risk map is subject to independent external scrutiny and quality assurance.
 In addition, the Risk Methodology has been evaluated by Risktec Solutions Ltd, professional international risk management specialists.
-The conclusion of their evaluation was that:
+The conclusion of their evaluation was that;